 Information for Dietetic Interns

-To protect learners, health care professionals, patients, and our northern communities as a whole, NODIP will continue to carefully move forward with placement coordination in a safe manner.
-Faculty, preceptors and training sites recognize the challenges facing you, especially given that you are in your final year of practical training.
+Faculty, preceptors, and training sites recognize the challenges facing you, especially given that you are in your final year of training.
 As COVID-19 is a fluid situation, the Program recognizes that public health and work safety requirements may vary from community to community, and between health organizations/training sites in a community.
-Learners are required to follow all requirements that are in effect at their clinical sites.
+Dietetic interns are required to follow all requirements that are in effect at their clinical sites.
 This will affect your individualized practical training program directly.
 There may be a few surprises along the way, but we are prepared to put contingencies into place that will ensure each of you are able to achieve the competencies and are practice-ready.

 Reporting of COVID symptoms or exposure